dbmarais/fnag/README.md

 The game is concluded when:

 * The player reaches the water.
-(Top of the screen)
+(Top of the screen).